sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

 The same rules apply as for vaccinations, but for accessing trap loans.
 Each loan is indexed with a number for ascending (eg: TrapTypeName1), LastX for descending (eg: TrapTypeNameLast1) and with the type name for the most recent loan of that type for the person (eg: TrapLoanDateCat).

+The Recent keyword returns returned trap loan records where Due is unreturned.

 The fields are:

 TrapTypeName
     The type of trap being loaned